Another Pebble is engaged in an intentional, ongoing effort to provide tools that will assist the Church to fulfill its vision of becoming antiracist.

 A key element of the twenty-year plan was the continual expansion of the Synod Antiracism Team.
 Once again, after several years of activity, the team ceased operations due to attrition brought about by the loss of team members through transferring to different synods, death and illness.

 If at first — or second — you don‘t succeed. . .
 Having twice failed to establish a successful, thriving and ongoing antiracism ministry and due in large part to the concern and passion of Bishop Landahl for an antiracist church the synod embarked upon a third attempt.
 A comprehensive reorganization of the synod’s antiracism strategy was begun in 2001 with the establishment of the MCS Antiracism Planning and Design Task Force.

 So how are we doing?
-Today, the Metropolitan Chicago Synod’s antiracism ministry is thriving.
+Today, the work of Another Pebble is thriving.
 A network of trained allies is being developed as part of the grassroots efforts that are an essential part of our strategic plan.
 Thousands of people have participated in our workshops or events to-date.